kubevirt/containerized-data-importer/doc/upload.md

 ```bash
 kubectl apply -f manifests/example/upload-datavolume.yaml
 ```
+### Create a Data Volume for archive upload

+You can also upload an archive.
+Specifying in the data volume spec: `contentType: archive` will mark the datavolume as archive upload and will handle the content as needed (supports also compressed tar)

 ## Request an Upload Token
 Before sending data to the Upload Proxy, an Upload Token must be requested.